a19836/bloxtor/INSTALL.md

 - Apache
 - PHP

-> Before proceeding, check that all other requirements in the [Install Manually on a Local PC](#install-manually-on-a-local-pc) section are met.

 ### Steps:
 1. Log in to your cPanel and open the File Manager application.
 2. Copy the contents of the `Bloxtor` folder into the `public_html` or `www` directory of your remote server.
 3. Select the PHP version, activate the required PHP modules, and configure the `php.ini` file according to steps 1 and 2 described above.
 4. Confirm that cPanel correctly modified the `public_html/.htaccess` file.
 Otherwise, apply the necessary changes.
-Here is an example:
+The idea is to have the following PHP settings in the .htaccess.
+Here is an example on PHP 7:
 ```
 # BEGIN cPanel-generated php ini directives
 <IfModule php7_module>